wintersys-projects/adt-build-machine-scripts/doco/AgileToolkitDeployment/HTAccess.md

-If you want to modify the htaccess file for you application for some reason you can edit these files in your fork:
+If you want to modify the htaccess file for you application for some reason you can edit these files in the webserver files of your fork:

 **${BUILD_HOME}/providerscripts/application/configuration/joomla-htaccess.txt**